-- 1. [THE EMPLOYER] recognises that home and work issues cannot always be separated and that Domestic Violence and Abuse can impact greatly on the working life of employees and can result in:
+(THE EMPLOYER) recognizes that home and work issues cannot always be separated and that Domestic & Sexual Violence and Abuse can impact greatly on the working life of employees and can result in:

 - A deterioration in employee performance

-- Increased and unexplained absenteeism
+- Increased and unexplained absenteeism.

 - Poor timekeeping

 - Threat to job security and prospects

-- 2. [THE EMPLOYER] recognises that people experiencing Domestic Violence and Abuse are at increasing risk when they attempt to leave an abusive partner.
+(THE EMPLOYER) recognizes that people experiencing Domestic & Sexual Violence and Abuse are at increasing risk when they attempt to leave an abusive partner.
 They may become vulnerable going to and coming from work, or while they are at work as the perpetrator knows where they can be located.
 This can give rise to Health and Safety issues including the risk of violence occurring in the workplace.

-5.0 Legislation
+Legislation

-- 1. [THE EMPLOYER] is aware of their duty of care under the Health and Safety at Work (NI) Order 1978 to ensure, as far as is reasonably practicable, the Health and Safety at work of employees. - 2, [THE EMPLOYER] recognises its responsibility under the Management of Health and Safety at Work regulations (NI) 1992 to assess the risks of violence to employees and make arrangements for their Health and Safety by effective planning, organisation and control. - 3.
-[THE EMPLOYER] is aware of their responsibility under the Human Rights Act 1998 in particular; - Article 2 the right to life - Article 3 the right not to be tortured or inhumanely or degradingly treated or punished - Article 4 the right not to be required to perform forced labour - Article 8 the right to respect for ones private and family life, home and Correspondence - Article 5 the right to liberty and security of person.
+(THE EMPLOYER) is aware of their duty of care under the Health and Safety at Work (NI) Order 1978 to ensure, as far as is reasonably practicable, the Health and Safety at work of employees.

+(THE EMPLOYER) recognizes its responsibility under the Management of Health and Safety at Work regulations (NI) 1992 to assess the risks of violence to employees and make arrangements for their Health and Safety by effective planning, organization and control.

+(THE EMPLOYER) is aware of their responsibility under the Human Rights Act 1998 in particular;

+- Article 2 the right to life - Article 3 the right not to be tortured or inhumanely or degradingly treated or punished - Article 4 the right not to be required to perform forced labour - Article 5 the right to liberty and security of person - Article 8 the right to respect for one's private and family life, home and correspondence

-6 General Measures
+General Measures

-- [THE EMPLOYER] will inform all staff of the issue and what support is available using noticeboards, the intranet, staff briefings, inductions and other means.
-This includes internal support, and local and national external organisations like Women's Aid. - 2.
-[THE EMPLOYER] will remind staff of the importance of not divulging personal details of other employees, such as addresses, telephone numbers or shift patterns. - 3.
-Staff experiencing Domestic Violence/ Abuse may report it to a union representative, a line manager, or colleague.
-[THE EMPLOYER] will provide training for all managers on Domestic Violence/Abuse and appropriate responses.
+(THE EMPLOYER) will inform all staff of the issue and what support is available using noticeboards, the intranet, staff briefings, inductions and other means.
+This includes internal support and local and national external organisations.

+(THE EMPLOYER) will remind staff of the importance of not divulging personal details of other employees, such as addresses, telephone numbers or shift patterns.

+Staff experiencing Domestic & Sexual Violence and Abuse may report it to a union representative, a line manager, or colleague.
+(THE EMPLOYER) will provide training for all managers on Domestic & Sexual Violence and Abuse and appropriate responses.
 This will also be included in inductions for new managers.
-Line managers will not counsel victims, but offer information, workplace support, and signpost to other organisations. - 4.
-A member of [HUMAN RESOURCES], trained in Domestic Violence and Abuse issues, will be nominated as an additional confidential contact for staff.
-This person will also provide guidance for line managers who are approached by staff who are experiencing Domestic Violence/ Abuse.
+Line managers will not counsel victims, but offer information, workplace support, and signpost to other organisations.

+A member of (HUMAN RESOURCES), trained in Domestic & Sexual Violence and Abuse issues, will be nominated as an additional confidential contact for staff.
+This person will also provide guidance for line managers who are approached by staff who are experiencing Domestic & Sexual Violence and Abuse.

-7 Role of Line Manager
+Role of the Line Manager

-- 1. Where Domestic Violence/Abuse has been reported line managers will treat unplanned absences and temporary poor timekeeping sympathetically. - 2.
-Line managers will offer employees experiencing Domestic Violence/Abuse a broad range of support.
-This may include, but is not limited to: - Special paid leave for relevant appointments, including with support agencies, solicitors, to rearrange housing or childcare, and for court appointments. - Temporary or permanent changes to working times and patterns. - Changes to specific duties, for example to avoid potential contact with a perpetrator who may be a customer or a fellow employee. - Redeployment or relocation. - Offer financial support by way of an advance in pay. - Measures to ensure a safe working environment, for example changing a telephone number to avoid harassing phone calls. - Diverting e mails to a separate folder. - Getting places on assertiveness training courses - Using other existing policies [including FLEXIBLE WORKING, OTHERS] - Paid leave to recover from stress/ psychological impact - 3.
-Line managers will respect the right of staff to make their own decision on the appropriate course of action at every stage. - Other existing provisions [including OCCUPATIONAL HEALTH, COUNSELLING SERVICE, OTHERS] will also be available to staff as a means of help and support.
+Where Domestic & Sexual Violence and Abuse has been reported line managers will treat unplanned absences and temporary poor timekeeping sympathetically.

+Line managers will offer employees experiencing Domestic & Sexual Violence and Abuse a broad range of support.
+This may include, but is not limited to:

+- Special paid leave for relevant appointments, including with support agencies, solicitors, to rearrange housing of childcare, and for court appointments. - Temporary or permanent changes to working times and patterns - Changes to specific duties, for example to avoid potential contact with a perpetrator who may be a customer or a fellow employee. - Redeployment or relocation - Offer financial support by way of an advance in pay - Measures to ensure a safe working environment, for example changing a telephone number to avoid harassing phone calls. - Monitoring social media for harassment or abuse towards the employee, - Diverting emails to a separate folder - Getting places on assertiveness training courses - Using other existing policies (including Flexible working, others) - Paid leave to recover from stress /psychological impact